Cauliflower Pasta: Yum!

 - ¼ cup more olive oil

-In a platter, toss the pasta with the cauliflower, the reserved liquid, the crumbs and the added oil, and serve hot.
+In a platter, toss the pasta with the cauliflower, the reserved liquid, the crumb mixture, the added oil and the lemon zest, plus any of the suggested additions, if using.